waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascipt i can make a simple project quiz game , mostly we can foucs in the logic of javascript
+Using the logic of javascipt i can make a simple project quiz game , mostly we can foucs in the logic of javascript.